JNU2023ZY/LY_SAM/readme.md

 vot pack --workspace <workspace-path> <tracker-name>
 ```
 - Upload to [evaluation server](https://eu.aihub.ml/competitions/201).
 More detail can find in [here](https://www.votchallenge.net/vots2023/participation.html).

-## Thanks
-DMAOT are based on the [AOT-Benchmark](https://github.com/yoxu515/aot-benchmark), which supports both AOT and DeAOT now.
-Thanks for such an excellent implementation.

 ## Citations
 Please consider citing the related paper(s) in your publications if it helps your research.